Your video should be exactly as long as it takes for you to get to the point.

 Tip #6 Measure your results.
 If you see people abandoning your video consistently after 55 seconds it may be time for an edit.

 Tip # 8.
 Get help with your video.
 Go to prospective video production companies, look at their work samples and ask them how long they think your video should be.
-You’ll get a good sense of their value by the questions they ask you.
+You’ll get a good sense of the video production company’s experience by the questions they ask you.

 Tip # 9.
 Make sure the ending of your video is succinct.
 If your call to action is at the end of your video you don’t want to lose your audience with two minutes of ‘wrap-up’.